Justin Bieber discography

-The discography of Canadian singer Justin Bieber consists of six studio albums, three remix albums, three compilation albums, two extended plays, 75 singles (including 21 as a featured artist), and 10 promotional singles.
+The discography of Canadian singer and songwriter Justin Bieber consists of eight studio albums, one reissued album, three remix albums, three compilation albums, two extended plays, 76 singles (including 22 as a featured artist), and 10 promotional singles.
 Bieber has attained eight number-one hits on the US Billboard Hot 100 and eight number-one albums on the US Billboard 200 charts.
+Internationally, Bieber has attained 16 number-one singles in Denmark (the most for an international act of all time); 13 in Canada (tied with Drake for the most of all time); 12 in New Zealand (the most for a solo artist of all time); 9 in Australia; 8 in the United Kingdom; 7 each in Ireland, the Netherlands (the most for an international solo artist of all time), and Sweden; and 2 each in France and Germany.
 As of June 2019, Bieber has sold an estimated 150 million records worldwide, making him one of the best-selling music artists of all time.
-According to the Recording Industry Association of America (RIAA), he has sold 22.5 million albums and 114 million digital singles units as a lead artist, in the United States.
-Bieber was named the "Greatest Pop Star of 2016" by Billboard.
+According to the Recording Industry Association of America (RIAA), he has sold 24 million albums and 122.5 million digital singles units as a lead artist, in the United States.
+He was named the "Greatest Pop Star of 2016" by Billboard.
 He was also named the Billboard Year-End Top Male Artist for 2016 and placed number seven on the magazine's Decade-End Top Artists Chart for the 2010s.

-At the age of 13, Bieber was discovered by his record executive and talent manager, Scooter Braun, on YouTube and was eventually signed by American singer-songwriter Usher to RBMG Records.
 Bieber's debut single, "One Time", peaked at number 12 in Canada and reached the top 20 in several other countries globally.
 Bieber released his debut seven-track extended play (EP), My World on November 17, 2009.
 It debuted at number one in Canada and reached the top 5 in several other countries, including the United Kingdom and the United States.
 The EP also produced the follow-up single "One Less Lonely Girl", as well as the promotional singles "Favorite Girl" and "Love Me", all of which charted within the top 40 of the US Billboard Hot 100.
 As a result, he became the first solo artist to have four singles chart in the top 40 of the US Billboard Hot 100 before the release of a debut album.
 Following the release of My World, Bieber became the first artist to have seven songs from a debut album chart on the US Billboard Hot 100.